AshLaw96/weather-wise/README.md

 ### New Site Users

-- As a new site user, I would like to be able to know what the app is, so that I can quickly decide if I want to continue.
+- As a new site user, I would like to be able to know what the program does, so that I can quickly decide if I want to continue.
 - As a new site user, I would like to know how to play the quiz, so that I can easily understand what I need to do and start playing.
 - As a new site user, I would like to choose how hard the quiz is, so that I can challenge myself with harder questions.
 - As a new site user, I would like to choose the amount of questions I get asked, so that I don't get bored.